Markets rally on Powell comments, China boosted by duty cut

 Powell's comments suggested borrowing costs would be held at a 22-year high of 5.25-5.5 percent next month, though investors remain concerned more could come before year's end.

-While inflation is coming down, markets have been hit in recent weeks by a strong run of economic data -- particularly on jobs -- that has been seen as putting pressure on the Fed to keep hiking.
+While inflation is coming down, markets have been hit in recent weeks by a strong run of economic data -- particularly on jobs -- that has been seen as putting pressure on the Fed to keep hiking interest rates.

 "If the data continues to show an ease in labour market tightness and price pressures, then the Fed is likely done with its tightening cycle," said National Australia Bank's Rodrigo Catril.